MESAHub/mesa/star/test_suite/custom_colors/README.rst

 What is MESA colors?
 ====================

-MESA colors is a runtime module that allows users to generate "observer-ready" data directly from stellar evolution models.
+MESA colors is a runtime module that allows users to generate observer-ready data directly from stellar evolution models.
 Instead of limiting output to theoretical quantities like Luminosity (L) and Surface Temperature (T_eff), the colors module computes:

 * **Bolometric Magnitude** (M_bol)
 * **Bolometric Flux** (F_bol)